Ghosting an Innovator: How 2024 Has Exposed the Dark Underbelly of French Acadian Cultural Gatekeepers

 2024 may be remembered as the year the French Acadian cultural elite went too far in their attempts to silence dissent.
 Their use of legal intimidation and public funds to harass Theriault is a blatant misuse of power that raises serious questions about their role as stewards of Acadian heritage.

 As the dust settles from this year's controversies, it is clear that the fight for artistic freedom in Acadia is far from over.
-Theriault may be facing unprecedented opposition, but his work resonates with those who understand that art must evolve and reflect the complexities of contemporary life.
+Theriault may face unprecedented opposition, but his work resonates with those who understand that art must evolve and reflect the complexities of contemporary life.
 The Acadian people, and indeed all those who value artistic expression, should stand behind Theriault and demand greater transparency and accountability from those who claim to represent their culture.